FSR History

 First Settlers Region, as we are known today, enjoys a rich heritage spanning more than 60 years!

-It is our hope that, by joining us, you have become an integral part of our spectacular history.
-First Settlers has always embodies the principle” it’s not just the cars, it’s the people.
+It is our hope that, by joining us, you will become an integral part of our spectacular history.
+First Settlers has always embodied the principle” it’s not just the cars, it’s the people.
 In fact, it’s because of our active, fun-loving membership that we continue to grow.
 When first chartered in April 1959, there were approximately 12 active members.
 By the end of 1986, the Region had grown to 311 active members.

 J&J Boxster